startplanting/weplant-docs/README.md

 __Declaration:__

-_This feature is in development stage, only Beta access available._
+_This feature is in development stage_

 #### 5. Woocommerce Support _(Future Releases)_